-• The 19 Meal Plan plus-50 points-Students may take up to 19 meals per week, plus have 50 points per semester.
+- The 19 Meal Plan plus-50 points-Students may take up to 19 meals per week, plus have 50 points per semester.
 The meal is not transferable, and points can be purchased by anyone who wishes to add value to their I.D.
-Card.
+Card. - Points can be added to your ID card by going to the Business Office.

-Commuters and employees can purchase points at the Business Office but need to obtain a new ID card with a magnetic strip on the back that can be used in the Marketplace from campus police.
+Commuters and employees can purchase points at the Business Office, but need to obtain a new ID card with a magnetic strip on the back that can be used in the Marketplace from campus police.